 Injection molding processes continue to evolve.
 At the design stage, rapid prototyping allows molders to create physical prototypes to verify form, fit and function before finalizing the mold design.
-Advancements to mold simulation software gives molders a detailed look into mold filling and helps to identify issues early in the design phase.
+Advancements in mold simulation software give molders a detailed look into mold filling and helps to identify issues early in the design phase.

-Advancements to control technologies improves repeatability and gives better control over process variables, which translates into precise molding of even the most intricate parts.
+Advancements in control technologies improve repeatability and gives better control over process variables, which translates into precise molding of even the most intricate parts.
 Together these molding technology advancements shorten product development time, reduce development costs and open the door to a range of new applications.

-Polymer science is another exciting area of development in the field of medical injection molding.
-New materials exhibit improved stability, reduced shrinkage and other properties that deliver improved performance in molding applications.
+Polymer science continues to be an exciting area of development in the field of medical injection molding.
+New materials and additives increase stability, reduce shrinkage and introduce other properties that improve performance in molding applications.
 Additionally, the mechanical strength of polymers continues to evolve, allowing them to be viable substitutes for metals in a range of applications.

-Beyond the physical properties of the materials, the work on next generation polymers seeks to incorporate unique functional properties to the polymer.
-One example is the incorporation of antimicrobial materials into the plastics, inhibiting bacterial growth on the molded part.
+Beyond the physical properties of the materials, next-generation polymers are being formulated to incorporate unique functional properties, such as antimicrobial materials in injected molded plastics that inhibit bacterial growth on the molded part.

 Pharmaceutical Plastic Research

-Another area of research is pharmaceutical plastics; these plastics are suitable for ingestion or implantation and provide a controlled release of medicine into the host.
-An example is the development of bioresorbable polymers.
-Plastics in this family can dissolve, or remain in the body, and help support bone/tissue growth or be used in the manufacture of dissolvable stents.
+Another growing area of research for injection molders is pharmaceutical plastics.
+These plastics are suitable for ingestion or implantation, and provide a controlled release of medicine into the host.
+Bioresorbable polymers, for example, can dissolve or remain in the body, help support bone/tissue growth, or be used in the manufacture of dissolvable stents.

-The development of various post-molding processes further expands the suitability of plastics into a range of applications.
-Processes like ultrasonic welding and laser micromachining continue to evolve and are compatible with a range of medical plastics.
+The development of various post-molding processes further expands the suitability for plastics' use in the medical industry.
+Processes like ultrasonic welding and laser micro-machining continue to evolve and are compatible with a range of medical plastics.
 These secondary operations simplify assembly of complex plastic components and provide new possibilities for device designers.

 The future for medical injection molding is bright.
-At Kaysun, we are well suited to help you with your medical injection molding applications.
-We understand the needs of the industry and maintain a strong commitment to the medical device field.
-Our team has experience designing and processing parts with a variety of medical grade polymers.
-We know that when dealing with medical devices, consistent quality is of paramount importance.
+At Kaysun, we understand the needs of the industry and maintain a strong commitment to the medical device field, as evidenced by our MedAccred Plastics accreditation and deep experience in designing and processing parts with a variety of medical grade polymers.